docsforadobe/javascript-tools-guide/2 - ExtendScript Toolkit/index.rst

 the upper right corner.
 The JavaScript Console has a right-click menu that allows you to copy and paste text.
 The individual panels are discussed in detail in the following sections.

-CHAPTER 2: The ExtendScript Toolkit

-Configuring the Toolkit window

-15

 Document windows
 When you open scripts or text files, each file appears in its own Script Editor document window.
 By default, the document windows are docked; that is, shown as tabbed panes in the main window.
 However, like the